Are Warrants Public Records in the District of Columbia?

 An arrest warrant is said to be executed when law enforcement arrests the person named in the warrant.
 However, the arresting officer need not be with the warrant at the time of the arrest.

-What is a District of Columbia Bench Warrant?
+District of Columbia Bench Warrants: Issuing and Arrests

 A bench warrant in the District of Columbia is a document from a judge on the bench ordering law enforcement officers to bring a person before the court.
 Common reasons a judge may issue a bench warrant are: